Create a Custom Gift Money Envelope

 Think back to the days of passing notes in class—there was a specific way to fold them.
 The same goes for "origata," the ancient Japanese art of wrapping gifts in paper without the use of glue or scissors.
 Origata later transformed into "origami," the modern word used for making foldable paper art––and it's not just used for wrapping gifts.

-Handmade envelopes lend a special touch to birthday cards, graduation offerings, and wedding gifts.
-And you can easily make a letter fold yourself, using only one sheet of size A4 printer paper or lightweight colored cardstock.
-And just like the intricate folding of class notes, remember, practice makes perfect.
+These handmade envelopes lend a special touch to birthday cards, graduation offerings, and wedding gifts.
+You can easily make a letter fold yourself, using only one sheet of size A4 printer paper or lightweight colored cardstock.
+Just like the intricate folding of class notes, practice makes perfect.

 Begin the Folds

 Shape the Envelope

-Adjusting the Size of the Envelope and Finishing It
+Adjust the Size of the Envelope and Finish It

 After your two sides are tucked, evaluate your overlap.
 Then, adjust the folds on both the left and right sides to accommodate the contents that will go inside.
 If you fold less paper in from each side, the envelope will be longer.
 If you fold more, it will become smaller.
 Once you get the right proportions, flip the envelope over to the other side to reveal the finished product.

 Decorate Your Origami Letter Fold Envelope

-Embellishing your handmade creation adds personalization to the gift.
-Use paint pens to write a note on the envelope or decorate it with the recipient's name.
-Use striped paper for your project to give it a more formal feel.
-Polka dotted paper works great for a birthday gift or wedding offering.
-And stickers, cut out construction paper designs, and paper confetti can all be applied to the envelope for a little added flair.
+Embellishing your handmade envelope adds personalization to the gift.
+Use paint pens to write a note or decorate it with the recipient's name.
+Choose vellum, chiyogami, or metallic paper for your project to give it a more formal feel.
+Patterned paper works great for a birthday gift or wedding offering.
+Stickers, paper cut-outs, and colorful confetti can all be applied to the envelope for a little added flair.